chadjvw/blog/src/pages/11-11-2018---reducing-ebs-volume-cost/index.md

 basics: create, stop, start and terminate.
 This gave us good fundamental knowledge about how AWS and EC2 worked.
 We also added an automatic shutdown of any instance that was online at 7 PM to keep initial costs under control.

+As usage of our service grew we started analyzing what the majority of our cost was going to.
+Turns out that over 70% of our cost was due to EBS volume storage/space.
+This is because of two main reasons:

+1. Databases running on EC2 needed anywhere form 30 to 900 GB
+2. Users create a new database, use it once and never clean it up

+To begin reducing our EBS usage we decided to snapshot each database as it was shutdown.
+To do this we could've added the code into our server but we decided to find a Serverless option.
+This gives us a key benefit of surviving a server event and picking up right where our process left off.
+After some research we found the AWS Step Functions service.

 # Old

 At [Power Costs, Inc.](https://www.powercosts.com/), (PCI) we are about 2 years into our move of our development